kha-devspaces/kha-trainee/Por/README.md

 # My Profile
-Name: poy not por .ppp
+Name: poy not por
-memo:
+memo: sibpakorn or poy